memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 ## Debugging with Renode

 Inevitably things will go wrong and you will need to debug them.
-This is one area where Renode really shine.
+This is one area where Renode really shines.

 ### Tracing Function Calls